-Governors' role is:
+Governors role is:

-- 1. To appoint a designated link governor who will: - meet with the curriculum Subject Leader at least once a year to find out about; - a) the school's systems for planning work, supporting staff and monitoring progress; - b) the allocation, use and adequacy of resources; - c) how the standards of achievement are changing over time. - Attend training and other events relating to the particular curriculum area. - Report jointly with the Subject Leader - a) for the School Prospectus; - b) to the governing body with recommendations, if appropriate, once a year.

-2. To be understanding and supportive of our aims in learning and teaching Music and review the Music Policy annually.
+- 1. To appoint a designated link governor who will: - meet with the curriculum Subject Leader at least once a year to find out about: - a) the school's systems for planning work, supporting staff and monitoring progress; - b) the allocation, use and adequacy of resources; - c) how the standards of achievement are changing over time. - Attend training and other events relating to the particular curriculum area. - Report jointly with the Subject Leader - 2.
+To be understanding and supportive of our aims in learning and teaching Music and review the Music Policy annually.